- An average increase of 20% is observed in sales when using personalization. (Monetate)

 Analyze your available visitor data, possible sources of data, and how they flow into your systems.
 This should enable you to craft broad segments of audiences based on available data.
-Construct long-term directions of how the segmentation should look like in the coming 2 years so that the process is living and evolves over time.
+Construct long-term directions of how the segmentation should look in the coming 2 years so that the process is living and evolves over time.

 You can start personalizing some aspects of your website which will obviously benefit a lot from personalization, for example, your homepage, search results, email communications, and Google/FB ads.